WanderWise Wandering Tech Guide

 • Why It’s Helpful

-Cameras offer peace of mind without being intrusive.
-Whether you’re in another room or away from home, they allow you to check in and better understand your loved one’s patterns—like pacing near a door or being awake at unusual hours.
-Many models include two-way audio, motion alerts, and even night vision.
+Cameras offer awareness without being intrusive.
+Whether you’re in another room or away from home, they allow you to check in and better understand your loved one’s patterns, like pacing near a door or being awake at unusual hours.
+Many models include two-way audio, motion alerts, and night vision.

 • Why It’s Suggested at All Stages

 If cameras feel too invasive, start with just one in a common area and build from there.
-Many caregivers find them helpful not just for safety but also for spotting changes in routine and getting a clearer picture of when and how to offer support.
+Many caregivers find them helpful not just for awareness but also for spotting changes in routine.

 🗣️ Voice-Activated Assistants (Recommended for All Stages)